Skip to main content

 4. Copy and Paste

-Highlight the source, copy, and paste to the bibliography/reference section of your research paper.
+After copying the citation, you can now paste it to the bibliography/reference section of your research paper.

 Screenshot showing the highlighted APA format citation